paulsengroup/hictk/docs/cli_reference.rst

     --chunk-size UINT [10000000]
                                 Number of pixels to buffer in memory.
                                 Only used when zoomifying .hic files.
+    --skip-all-vs-all,--no-skip-all-vs-all{false}
+                                Do not generate All vs All matrix.
+                                Has no effect when zoomifying .cool files.
     --tmpdir TEXT [/tmp]        Path to a folder where to store temporary data.
     -v,--verbosity UINT:INT in [1 - 4] []
                                 Set verbosity of output to the console.